 - TSAs are reported as one score, “meets” or “does not meet,” whereas assessment for accreditation should be collected in a way that helps faculty to make focused program improvements.

 - TSAs are reported for each student completer (by G#); program assessments must not include any student identifiers and can be aggregated.

 Resources for reporting TSA data and general reporting information.

 This is brief tutorial of how to use the Excel data sheet listed below.

-This document is for Technical Skill Assessment types (OCCURS).
+This document is for Technical Skill Assessment codes (OCCURS).

-You can use this Excel sheet for recording and submitting you data.
+Please use this Excel sheet for recording and submitting your data.